-Our 8-day trips depart on selected dates from 1 June through to 1 September each season.
+Our 6-day trips depart daily from 1 October through to 1 May each season, and our 4-day trips depart on selected dates during the same period.

 What is the accommodation like?

 Our groups have exclusive use of the only private hut accommodation along the Overland Track.
 Each hut has been discreetly located off the main trail and offers hot showers, a drying room and a dining and lounge area.
 The huts have 6 twin rooms with comfortable beds.